miklosme/papers/src/app/home.md

+# Daily Digest (October 11, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a double dose of multi-agent madness:

+First up, we're tackling the age-old question of [how to shorten multi-agent paths on graphs](https://papers.miklos.dev/2410.07954).
+This paper introduces a clever local search procedure to optimize suboptimal solutions in Multi-Agent Path Finding.
+It's like giving your AI agents a GPS upgrade, helping them navigate complex environments more efficiently.

+But wait, there's more!
+Another study asks [how well do LLMs generate complex workflows](https://papers.miklos.dev/2410.07869)?
+Spoiler alert: not as well as we'd hope.
+The researchers found that even GPT-4 struggles with graph-based workflows, highlighting a crucial area for improvement in our quest for truly adaptable AI agents.

+Now, let's switch gears to the world of disease modeling.
+A new paper explores whether [AI agents can simulate realistic disease spread](https://papers.miklos.dev/2410.08050).
+Using sophisticated agent-based models, researchers are providing valuable insights into pandemic control strategies.
+It's like having a crystal ball for public health officials!

+But what about learning on the fly?
+A groundbreaking study introduces [Composite Learning Units](https://papers.miklos.dev/2410.08037), a revolutionary approach allowing LLMs to learn and adapt without traditional parameter updates.
+This could be a game-changer for creating AI systems that can truly learn from their mistakes and experiences.

+Safety first!
+Researchers are tackling the challenge of [teaching AI agents safe interaction](https://papers.miklos.dev/2410.07409) by quantifying "responsibility" in multi-agent systems.
+This data-driven approach could pave the way for more socially-aware AI that plays well with others.

+In the world of strategic AI, a new study asks if [LLMs can handle strategic agents with externalities](https://papers.miklos.dev/2410.08032).
+This research provides a framework for building classifiers that are robust against manipulation from multiple, interacting users.
+It's like giving your AI a crash course in game theory!

+Last but not least, we're exploring [how LLMs can help moderate hate speech ethically](https://papers.miklos.dev/2410.07713).
+This GDPR-compliant approach combines LLMs, decentralized data storage, and rule-based engines to create a more nuanced and personalized content moderation system.
+It's a step towards making the internet a safer, more respectful place for everyone.

+That's all for today's AI research roundup.
+Stay curious, stay innovative, and keep pushing the boundaries of what's possible in the world of artificial intelligence!

 # Daily Digest (October 10, 2024)

 Hold onto your lab coats, AI enthusiasts!
 We've got a mind-bending lineup of research that's pushing the boundaries of machine intelligence and multi-agent systems.
 Let's dive right in!